Writing for magazines

 By the end of this course you should be able to...

-- Begin analysing the market both in general features, news features and specialised articles.
+- Begin analysing the market and write first drafts of general features, news features and specialised articles.

 - Brainstorm for ideas - recognise what will make a good sellable story and where to look for inspiration.